-Our monitoring system is implemented through our SFI Forest Management, Fiber Sourcing and Chain of Custody certification.
-We annually evaluate tree growth/drain across our supply areas to monitor for forest loss utilizing US Forest Service Forest Inventory Analysis (FIA).
-We conduct internal audits across our operations and supply chain on a sample basis.
-These audits review our conformance to the standard's requirements.
+In our supply chain, We evaluate tree growth/drain across our supply areas utilizing US Forest Service Forest Inventory Analysis (FIA) data.
+We conduct internal audits across our operations and supply chain on a sample basis to review our conformance to the standard's requirements.
 Our operations are also audited by third party external auditors who make their reports of our conformance to the standard publicly available.
-We internally audit on a risk-focused sample basis.

 For SFI Fiber Sourcing certification, we monitor the rates of BMP implementation across our wood procurement areas.
 This monitoring is done by a mix of third party monitoring and company executed monitoring.
-Sample density BMP reviews are determined regionally.
-Third-party BMP conformance reports are typically released on a annual or bi-annual basis.